tnightengale/template-dbt-docker/README.md

 Examples of possible changes to the environment are:
 - package versions controlled with poetry
-- VS Code extensions (versions, included extentions)
+- VS Code extensions (versions, included extensions)
 - other scripts (eg. CI scripts that can be run locally)
 - CLI tools like aws, git, etc